elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/bar-code.md

 be updated in the field.
 Once the bar-code is entered, all the Item details will be fetched automatically by the system.

-For more ease, activate the POS view in ERPnext.
+For more ease, activate the POS view in Revalue ERP.
 The activation process is same as the bar-code activation.
 Go to Setup and click on 'hide/unhide features'.
 Check the 'POS view' box.